ilastik/ilastik/docs/appletExample.rst

                 :noindex:
        .. automethod:: LabelingGui._initLabelUic

-#. the rest is more or less the structure and methods that make this class work well, but it is not
+#.
+The rest is more or less the structure and methods that make this class work well.
-   so essential for the main understanding of this class.
+   It is not essential for the main understanding of this class but for detailed information.

-   ..
-TODO maybe comment more functions and explain more about this here,

 Changes in WatershedLabelingGui compared to the LabelingGui